Competitive Programming FAQs

 Q: When are applications due?

-A: The early bird deadline is April 14.
-These applications will be given first consideration and acceptances will be given to some of these applicants on or before April 21 via email.
-Any remaining slots available will be filled from applications deferred from this group and those received by the final deadline, May 19.
-These students will hear back by May 26 via email.
+A: The early bird deadline is March 28.
+These applications will be given first consideration and acceptances will be given to some of these applicants on or before April 7 via email.
+Applications will be reviewed every two weeks and any remaining slots available will be filled from applications deferred from this group and those received by the final deadline, April 18.
+Final decisions will be sent out by April 25 via email.

 Q: When is the $500 deposit due?